klaytn/klaytn-docs/docs/toolkit/kaikas.md

 # Kaikas <a id="kaikas"></a>

-Kaikas is a browser extension for the Klaytn wallet.
-Available in Google Chrome and Mozilla Firefox, Kaikas provides a secure and usable means to interact with the Klaytn network via web browsers.
-Storing and interacting with KLAY and your Klaytn-based tokens get easier as never before with Kaikas, and it also supports you to sign the transactions from web-based Klaytn BApps (Blockchain Applications) in real-time.
+Kaikas is a browser extension wallet for the Klaytn Network.
+Available in Google Chrome and Mozilla Firefox, Kaikas provides a secure and usable means to interact with the Klaytn network via web browser.
+With Kaikas, you are able to store and transact with your KLAY and Klaytn-based tokens.
+You are also able to sign requests from web-based Klaytn BApps (Blockchain Applications) in realtime.

 * Download from Chrome Web Store: [link](https://chrome.google.com/webstore/detail/kaikas/jblndlipeogpafnldhgmapagcccfchpi)
 * Download from Firefox Add-on Store: [link](https://addons.mozilla.org/ko/firefox/addon/kaikas/)